Jakob Ahlmann

-Jakob Ahlmann Nielsen (born 18 January 1991) is a Danish professional footballer who plays as a left-back for AaB in the Danish Superliga.
+Jakob Ahlmann Nielsen (born 18 January 1991) is a Danish retired professional footballer who played as a left-back and current scout at AaB.
 He has played three matches for the Denmark national football team.

 Club career

 Early career

 Ahlmann started playing football in the youth of Brønderslev IF.
 As a 13-year-old, he was discovered by AaB and joined the club's youth department.
 In 2006, two years after his transfer to AaB, however, he moved to FC Midtjylland, to play for their youth academy.
 Regarding his move to Midtjylland, Ahlmann stated in an interview with Nordjyske in May 2008 that: "Now this is my job.
 But I don't see it as a real job, despite being paid for it.
 That's what I like.
 But it's become a lot more serious, and it's not always fun.
 It requires a lot of practice."

 AaB

 In August 2009, AaB signed Ahlmann from Midtjylland on a professional contract.
 He made his Superliga debut for AaB under head coach Magnus Pehrsson when he came on as a substitute on 16 May 2010, in the last match of the season, with 29 minutes left to play in a match against HB Køge.
 His debut match ended in a 0–0 draw, and was his only match in the 2009–10 Superliga.
 He suffered a groin injury which kept him out for a substantial period of time following his debut.
 He did not make any Superliga appearances during the 2010–11 season as a result.

 At the beginning of the 2011–12 season, Ahlmann was again included in the first team, where Patrick Kristensen had played in the same position.
 Lucho had also been brought to the club in the summer transfer window, who could also play left back.
 Ahlmann made 17 appearances that season, of which 14 matches were full games.
 At the end of the 2011–12 season, Jakob and his brother Viktor Ahlmann both signed contract extension with AaB.
 Jakob Ahlmann signed a four-year extension until 30 June 2016.
 The following season, Ahlmann made 29 appearances for AaB.